huskey404/squared/README.md

-# squared: the simplest game website that runs on any Chromebook
+# squared: the simplest game website that runs on any school device (except apple classrooms, stop asking me)
 ## use it at https://thefitnessgrampacertest.netlify.app or scroll down for disguised tabs

 checklist of progress